 Muktimurti spent 40 years living in yoga ashrams in both Australia and India and is well known for her singing and chanting.
 She has pursued a deep interest in music for the past many years, incorporating her background in devotional singing (kirtan, bhajan and stotram), mantra, classical North Indian music, and her love of music and chanting in general into an experiential perspective on the practices of mantra and nada yoga, which she has taught in many parts of the world.
 During this time she has also been active in finding ways to bring these practices into the broader community and thus encourage others to discover and develop their own deeper connection with the music of the spirit.

-Astrid has been a yogini for the past 20 years and has been teaching yoga for the last 14+ years when she completed her training with IYTA.
+Astrid has been a yogini for the past 22 years and has been teaching yoga since 2004 when she completed her training with IYTA in 2005.
 In that time Astrid has regularly practiced Hatha and Iyengar yoga and dabbled in Bikram (2 1/2 years) and many other yoga styles.
 In 2012 Astrid completed a Diploma in Pre-Natal Yoga with IYTA and has also completed 3 Yoga for Children Courses with Zenergy Yoga, to specialise in teaching yoga to Teenagers.
 In 2019 Astrid completed a YA300hr Course in the 5 Elements of Ayurveda and Traditional Chinese Medicine with Trimurti Yoga, Goa India.

 Alana is passionate about yoga philosophy and practice, and specialises in yoga for stress and anxiety management.
 She has her own yoga studio, "Stag Hill", at her farm in Jamberoo.
 Alana completed her teacher training with the IYTA and is now involved in designing and delivering yogic philosophy lectures through the IYTA Diploma of Yoga Teacher Training course.
 Prior to her yoga teaching career, Alana was a high school English and French teacher and Year Co-ordinator.
 As well as yoga, Alana loves dancing, gardening, tending to her dairy goats and chooks and spoiling her beloved pooches.